spenceforce/cuttlepool/README.rst

 ``CuttlePool`` is imported and subclassed.
 The ``normalize_connection()`` method takes a ``Connection`` object as a parameter and changes it's properties.
-This is important because a ``Connection`` object can be modified while it's outside of the pool and any modifications made during that time
+This is important because a ``Connection`` object can be modified while it's outside of the pool and any modifications made during that time will persist; this can have unintended consequences when the ``Connection`` object is later retrieved from the pool.

 Next the ``ping()`` method is implemented, which also takes a ``Connection`` object as a parameter. ``ping()`` ensures the connection is open; if the